Director of Research

 He has also co-authored seven books about investing.
 His latest work, “Your Complete Guide to Factor-Based Investing,” was co-authored with Andrew Berkin and published in October 2016.

-In his role as director of research and as a member of the firm’s Investment Policy Committee and Board of Managers, Larry regularly reviews the findings published in dozens of peer-reviewed financial journals, evaluates the outcomes and uses the result to inform the firm’s formal investment strategy recommendations.
+In his role as director of research and as a member of the firm’s Investment Policy Committee and Board of Directors, Larry regularly reviews the findings published in dozens of peer-reviewed financial journals, evaluates the outcomes and uses the result to inform the firm’s formal investment strategy recommendations.
 He has had his own articles published in the Journal of Accountancy, Journal of Investing, AAII Journal, Personal Financial Planning Monthly and Journal of Indexing.

 Larry’s dedication to helping others has made him a sought-after national speaker.
 He has made appearances on national television shows airing on NBC, CNBC, CNN and Bloomberg Personal Finance.
 Larry is a prolific writer, contributing regularly to multiple outlets, including Advisor Perspectives and ETF.com.

 Before joining Buckingham, Larry was vice chairman of Prudential Home Mortgage.
 He has held positions at Citicorp as senior vice president and regional treasurer, responsible for treasury, foreign exchange and investment banking activities, including risk management strategies.

 Larry holds an MBA in finance and investment from New York University, and a bachelor’s degree in finance from Baruch College in New York.